dipdup-io/dipdup/advanced/graphql/genql.md

 >
 > This page or paragraph is yet to be written.
 Come back later.

-[GenQL](https://genql.vercel.app/) is a fantastic library and CLI tool allowing to automatically generate a fully typed SDK with a builtin GQL client.
-It works flawlessly with Hasura and is currently a recommended way to use DipDup on the client side.
+[GenQL](https://genql.vercel.app/) is a great library and CLI tool that automatically generates a fully typed SDK with a built-in GQL client.
+It works flawlessly with Hasura and is recommended for DipDup on the client-side.

 ## Project structure

-GenQL CLI generates a ready-to-use package, already compiled and prepared to be published to NPM.
-A typical setup is a mono repository containing several packages including the auto-generated SDK and your front-end application.
+GenQL CLI generates a ready-to-use package, compiled and prepared to publish to NPM.
+A typical setup is a mono repository containing several packages, including the auto-generated SDK and your front-end application.

 ```text
 project_root/